mjuvekar7/website/_news/gaps_paper.md

 inline: true
 ---

-My paper with Lane Hemaspaandra, Arian Nadjimzadah, and Patrick Phillips got accepted by ACM's _Transactions on Computation Theory_.
+My paper with Lane Hemaspaandra, Arian Nadjimzadah, and Patrick Phillips was accepted to ACM's _Transactions on Computation Theory_.